davidlamt/personal-blog/content/post/personal-thoughts/30-year-without-social-media.md

 ### Fear of Missing Out

-FOMO.
+<a href="https://en.wikipedia.org/wiki/Fear_of_missing_out" target="_blank">FOMO</a>.
 It is real.
 I have witnessed this first hand when someone close to me expressed that they were not doing enough compared to their friends.

 I can see how people can experience the fear of missing out when they are constantly bombarded by all the cool things their friends are doing and posting to social media.